When local businesses are in trouble

 Taking the right actions and time management of the people involved will be the most significant issues.
 No actions, no turnaround, and there must be sufficient time made available to do the work that will be necessary.
 Simple really, no time and no money are not acceptable excuses.

 Plan logically, set strategies and actions according to what is working and what is not.
 Gut feel must be backed up with logic.

 In determining the businesses ideal mission and purpose, look back over its life and the life of the owners and evaluate previous successes and failures.
 What qualities, skills, or attributes have been mainly responsible for their accomplishments in the past?
 What have been their best experiences or highest achievement, and what do these moments have in common?

 Set a recovery program for local businesses in trouble

 Keep one eye on the horizon.
+Droughts come and go along with floods and fire.
 Neglecting the future exhausts the people who will need to see their future beyond the hard work required right now to make the necessary changes.
 Be sure to prioritise and set timelines.

 - Start by taking actions even if they are small, and build a new momentum

 - The best work; make more sales, sales can fix most problems